-The chancellor chairs the meetings of the university’s board, which exercises the rights and powers necessary for the administration and development of the institution.
+The Chancellor chairs the meetings of the university’s Board, which exercises the rights and powers necessary for the institution’s administration and development.

 Frantz Saintellemy is Université de Montréal’s 14th Chancellor.